Georgia Military College

 Georgia Military College (GMC) is a public military junior college in Milledgeville, Georgia.
 It is divided into the junior college, a military junior college program, high school, middle school, and elementary school.
 It was originally known as Middle Georgia Military and Agricultural College, until 1900.
 While GMC is a state-chartered and funded institution, its governance is not overseen by either the Board of Regents of the University System of Georgia or the State Board of the Technical College System of Georgia.

 The main facility is housed in the restored old Georgia state capitol building that was the seat of government for the State of Georgia from 1807 to 1868.
 The main campus in Milledgeville serves approximately 254 full-time, resident ROTC Cadets and 1300 commuter students.
-GMC has 13 campuses and a Global Online College with nearly 16,500 students.
+GMC also has 8 distance learning centers and an online college with nearly 16,500 students.

 GMC is one of four military junior colleges that participate in the U.S. Army's Early Commissioning Program.
 Students who graduate from GMC's two-year, military science-oriented curriculum receive an officer's commission in the U.S. Army.
 The junior college was established in 1879, and later added a preparatory school for students in 6th grade through 12th grade, which uses military style exercises to build leadership.

 The college's military preparatory school for cadets is in Baldwin County and has approximately 314 middle school students and 277 high-school Junior ROTC (JROTC) students.
 The preparatory school's dual enrollment program enables qualified sophomores, juniors, and seniors to attend classes at the junior college and the high school simultaneously, while earning credit for both their high school diploma and their college degree.